FrederikJM/BIManalyst_g_28/A2/README.md

 ## A2a: About our group
-Confidence in using Python: 2
+Confidence in using Python: 2 <br>
-Focus area: Structural
+Focus area: Structural <br>
-Group 28: Analyst
+Group 28: Analyst <br>
 ## A2b: Identification of Claim
-Claim Building: #2406
+Claim Building: #2406 <br>
-Issue: Wind loading
+Issue: Wind loading <br>
-Description: We will calculate the wind loads and check if they align with the calculations in the report.
+Description: We will calculate the wind loads and check if they align with the calculations in the report. <br>
 Why we chose this claim: Wind loads are an important part of the design in high buildings especially in Denmark.
 Since the seismic load is much smaller, the wind load is dominant in horizontal loading.
 An optimized wind load can minimize the climate impact of the building, as weaker or less material can be used.
 ## A2c: Use Case
 #### How would this claim be checked?